Proxmox-Cloud/pve_cloud/samples/README.md

 # Infrastructure as code Example

+You can copy the files but you have to replace all of the sample values with your own config values.

+Inside the inventory files there are comments explaining what you have to replace.

 ## cloud-instance

 In the `cloud-instance/` directory you will find an example of how to setup core lxcs needed for the cloud to function.